 –Ticket Prices are steep.
 There’s no way around it.
 It’s best to consider this a whole day event to get the most out of your money.
 Consider it akin to spending a day at Disneyland.
 Since prices fluctuate according to the season, the most up to date information on prices will be found on their website here.
 They do offer discounted tickets if you are an active or retired military, a senior citizen, or purchase your tickets seven days in advance.
 We were able to save 40 dollars because they applied my father-in-law’s retired military discount to all of our tickets.
 Sweet!

--Unfortunately, your ticket price does not include a guided audio tour.
+–Your ticket price does not include a guided audio tour.
 The cost is $15 if you buy it at the door, or you can save 20% by buying it online when you purchase your tickets.
-If you’re up for spending the extra cash, it’s highly recommended to put everything you see in the home in context.
-There are no placards or signs along the way explaining what you’re looking at.
+I recommend buying a tour since it explains everything you’re seeing.
+There are no placards or signs along the way explaining anything in the house.

-Parking is included with admission.
+Parking is included with the cost of admission.
 There are two choices of parking lots, the park and ride or the park and walk lots.
-When approaching the parking lots, there will be a fork in the road where you can go straight to the lot where you take an eight-minute walk to the estate.
-Or you can veer to the right and park where there are shuttles that drop you off directly in front of the home.
+When approaching the parking lots, there will be a fork in the road where you can go straight to the park and walk lot where you take an eight-minute walk to the estate.
+Or you can veer to the right to the park and ride where you get on to a shuttle that drops you off directly in front of the home.

-The walk from the “park and walk” lot Is about 5-8 minutes on a gravel trail that does include a long set of stairs.
-Jogger strollers will be fine, but if you’re bringing an umbrella stroller you will have to carry it for that portion of the walk
+The walk from the “park and walk” lot is about 5-8 minutes on a gravel trail that does include a long set of stairs.
+Jogger strollers will be fine on the gravel, but if you’re bringing an umbrella stroller you will have to carry it for that portion of the walk

 If you have a young baby or toddler that enjoys being in a stroller, then having one available is an excellent option for the day.
 There are a lot of stairs though, and since the home is old, the hallways in the house can be quite narrow, so space can become an issue while touring the home.
 A jogger stroller would be a nightmare in the home, so your best bet is to use a lightweight umbrella stroller for the day.
 That way you can carry it upstairs with ease and park it in places without taking up too much space.